lanl/singularity-eos/doc/sphinx/src/contributing.rst

   device in this case.
 The libraries `ports-of-call`_ and `spiner`_ offer some functionality for managing arrays on device.

-* **Shallow copies:** As a general rule for performance reasons, large amount of data stored withing a ``singularity-eos`` should have "reference-semantics."
+* **Shallow copies:** As a general rule, large amount of data stored within an ``EOS`` object should have "reference-semantics."
 This means that if you copy an EOS object, it should always be a shallow copy, not a deep copy, unless a deep copy is explicitly requested.
 This is for performance reasons and also to simplify the managment of data on device.

-* **Real:** The ``Real`` datatype is either a single precision or double precision floatin gpoint number, depending on how `ports-of-call`_ is configured.
+* **Real:** The ``Real`` datatype is either a single precision or double precision floating point number, depending on how `ports-of-call`_ is configured.
 For most floating point numbers use the ``Real`` type.
 However, be conscious that sometimes you will specifically need a single or double precision number, in which case